dotnet/csharpstandard/standard/expressions.md

   - Recursively, a constructed type is more specific than another constructed type (with the same number of type arguments) if at least one type argument is more specific and no type argument is less specific than the corresponding type argument in the other.
   - An array type is more specific than another array type (with the same number of dimensions) if the element type of the first is more specific than the element type of the second.
 - Otherwise if one member is a non-lifted operator and the other is a lifted operator, the non-lifted one is better.
 - If neither function member was found to be better, and all parameters of `Mᵥ` have a corresponding argument whereas default arguments need to be substituted for at least one optional parameter in `Mₓ`, then `Mᵥ` is better than `Mₓ`.
+- If for at least one parameter `Mᵥ` uses the ***better parameter-passing choice*** (§better-argument-passing-mode-new-clause) than the corresponding parameter in `Mₓ` and none of the parameters in `Mₓ` use the better parameter-passing choice than `Mᵥ`, `Mᵥ` is better than `Mₓ`.
-Otherwise, no function member is better.
+- Otherwise, no function member is better.

-#### §better-argument-passing-mode-new-clause Better argument-passing mode
+#### §better-argument-passing-mode-new-clause Better parameter-passing mode

 It is permitted to have corresponding parameters in two overloaded methods differ only by parameter-passing mode provided one of the two parameters has value-passing mode, as follows: